-I can do a better job of showing you how this works by going to the node at my home and

-GurbTecMundo: Gurb 1.687 Qms: Working (03/03/2012) 202o - Sud gurbjcasasas: Gurb 2.486 Qms: Working (04/06/2009) 69o - Est my supernode which also has a fiber connection.
+I can do a better job of showing you how this works by going to the node at my home and showing you the links and the traffic.
+The red and blue lines on the graph below the picture of my node show the average bits per second traffic coming in and going out through my supernode which also has a fiber connection.
 Another tool will show you the nodes with whom you can easily collect along with the terrain the location on the 360 degrees of the compass and the distance away.
 We are very proud of out tool set.
 This demo shows you maybe 5 to 10% of our existing tools.
 But lets go back to you node.